 Climate models are important tools for process understanding and assessment of future climate risks.
 However, most of the previous studies that link specific Rossby wave patterns to regional extreme events are based on reanalysis or observational data.
-Although studies such as Garfinkel et al. (2020); Wills et al. (2019) have analyzed waves in models, their focus is not on summer.
+Although studies such as Garfinkel et al. (2020) and Wills et al. (2019) have analyzed waves in models, their focus is not on summer.
 Moreover, no study has analyzed the phase-locking behavior of amplified, quasi-stationary Rossby waves in summer, despite the risks these waves can create for society.
-Furthermore, most studies have not analyzed waves above wave number 6.
-Studies by Branstator et al. (2002 & 2017) have also looked into models but focused on seasonal means and/or winter.
+Furthermore, most studies have not analyzed waves above wavenumber 6.
+Studies by Branstator (2002) and Branstator and Teng (2017) have also looked into models, but the former focused on winter and latter with summer but on seasonal/subseasonal means.
 A multi-model validation study of quasi-stationary Rossby waves in boreal summer is still lacking.
-Another key issue here is the general underestimation of models in atmospheric blocking in summer (Davini and D'Andrea 2020), likely linked to a misrepresentation of the processes that maintain blocking.
-This reduces the reliability of future model projections, in particular for extreme weather events (Scaife et al. 2010; Shepherd 2014).
+Another key issue here is the general underestimation of models in atmospheric blocking in summer (Davini and D'Andrea, 2020), likely linked to a misrepresentation of the processes that maintain blocking.
+This reduces the reliability of future model projections, in particular for extreme weather events (Scaife et al., 2010; Shepherd 2014).
 A recent study by Davini and D'Andrea (2020) analyzed the representation of both winter and summer blocking in models from the Coupled Model Intercomparison Project Phase 3 (CMIP3, 2007), CMIP5 (2012), and CMIP6 (2019).
 Although biases in CMIP6 models were reduced by 50% compared to CMIP3, in some key regions like Europe, the biases still remain.
-Thus, even CMIP6 models cannot truthfully reproduce blocking frequencies over Europe nor capture the observed significant increase in summertime blocking over Greenland (Davini and D'Andrea 2020).
+Thus, even CMIP6 models can neither truthfully reproduce blocking frequencies over Europe nor capture the observed significant increase in summertime blocking over Greenland (Davini and D'Andrea, 2020).

-Furthermore, while here we focus on wave-5 and 7, extreme events can also occur with other wavenumbers.
+Furthermore, while here we focus on wave 5 and 7, extreme events can also occur with other wavenumbers.
 High-amplitude slow-moving planetary waves are associated with persistent surface weather conditions.
-For example, QRA mechanism can explain the generation of circumglobal Rossby waves with wavenumbers 6 to 8 in the Northern Hemisphere (Coumou et al., 2014).
-The evidence for QRA in the Southern Hemisphere (SH) is also found to exist for wavenumbers 4 and 5 (Kornhuber., 2017).
-Whether climate models can also reproduce this wide range of wave numbers and their associated surface anomalies needs to be tested.
+For example, a QRA mechanism can explain the generation of circumglobal Rossby waves with wavenumbers 6 to 8 in the Northern Hemisphere (Coumou et al., 2014).
+The evidence for QRA in the Southern Hemisphere (SH) is also found to exist for wavenumbers 4 and 5 (Kornhuber, 2017b).
+Whether climate models can also reproduce this wide range of wavenumbers and their associated surface anomalies needs to be tested.

-Thus, to increase confidence in future projections of extreme summer weather, a validation of state-of-art climate models in their representation of quasi-stationary Rossby waves in summer is essential.
-We analyze the upper-level dynamical characteristics, in terms of the wave's amplitude and phase position, as well as the associated anomalies in surface variables.
-We systematically validate the representation of summertime Rossby waves in three state-of-the-art climate models, focusing on wave-5 and 7 in the northern mid-latitudes, their phase-locking behavior and surface anomalies.
-Further, by nudging the upper-level atmosphere or prescribing soil-moisture, we aim to understand the origin of the biases in surface variables during high-amplitude wave episodes.
+Thus, to increase confidence in future projections of extreme summer weather, a validation of state-of-the-art climate models in their representation of quasi-stationary Rossby waves in summer is essential.
+We analyze the upperlevel dynamical characteristics, in terms of the wave's amplitude and phase position, as well as the associated anomalies in surface variables.
+We systematically validate the representation of summertime Rossby waves in three state-of-theart climate models, focusing on wave 5 and 7 in the northern mid-latitudes, their phase-locking behavior, and surface anomalies.
+Further, by nudging the upper-level atmosphere or prescribing soil moisture, we aim to understand the origin of the biases in surface variables during high-amplitude wave episodes.

-This paper aims at addressing the following questions:
+This paper aims to address the following questions:

-- 105 1: Can models capture the key characteristics of high-amplitude quasi-stationary Rossby waves in summer? - 2: What are the near-surface temperature, precipitation, and mean sea level pressure anomalies from such waves and how do they compare to observations? - 3: Do potential model biases in surface variables originate primarily from the atmospheric circulation or from land surface-feedbacks?
+- 1. Can models capture the key characteristics of highamplitude quasi-stationary Rossby waves in summer? - 2.
+What are the near-surface temperature, precipitation, and mean sea level pressure anomalies from such waves, and how do they compare to observations? - 3.
+Do potential model biases in surface variables originate primarily from the atmospheric circulation or from land surface feedbacks?

-110 2 Data and Methods
+2 Data and methods